Heads together: Andrew Grant interview with Mix Magazine

 Andrew Grant: It’s important first to define your outcomes and to decide on your definition of “team building”.
-At one end of the spectrum team building is just fun activities that enable a natural sense of camaraderie to develop, while at the more sophisticated end of the spectrum is a program that works towards specific team development outcomes.
+At one end of the spectrum team building is just fun activities that enable a natural sense of camaraderie to develop, while at the more sophisticated end of the spectrum, it is a program that works towards specific team development outcomes.
 At Tirian we believe it is risky to invest time and without careful program design and facilitation, so we recommend considering what the key issues or challenges are that need to be addressed through the program, and then deciding what approach will best meet these needs.
 No matter what the specific outcomes, an effective team building program will take the participants on a journey, developing a memorable theme and providing an engaging series of experiences that work towards a positive conclusion.
 Effective team building programs also allow participants to explore behaviours and ideas in a safe environment where actions can be trialled without serious ramifications in the real world.
 A good way to choose a program can be to consider the most cynical team member and think what will be most likely to engage that person and meet their needs.
 Cynical people want to enjoy the process and see the value for themselves and their team, so imagining how they would react can help.

 2. How do companies ensure they get the most out of their teambuilding activities?

 Andrew Grant: By starting with the end in mind.
 What do we need to get out of this?
 A fun afternoon?
 Learning about the team?
 Fun and learning? (– it is possible to combine both).
 It is possible to have fun AND learning AND connect the team building with strategic direction and any current training or vision, or (if in a conference setting) to other conference sessions and topics.
 At Tirian we try to ensure that the team building is integrated into the whole event – as we feel that to get the most out of the whole event and make it memorable there should be a few key implementable takeaways.